24 Types Of Lettuce For Salads, Sandwiches, And Beyond

 Iceberg

 Iceberg lettuce is ideal when mixed with other greens in a salad.
 It can make spinach, kale, or arugula seem less potent and will bring a crunchy freshness to your dish.
-Iceberg lettuce also provides the perfect fresh, crunchy counterpart to flavorful proteins like tuna, salmon, or beef.
+It also provides the perfect fresh, crunchy counterpart to flavorful proteins like tuna, salmon, or beef.
 Use it to make an incredible cabbage-free slaw or as a bed for grilled chicken or salmon or for mayo-forward chicken, ham, or tuna salads.
-And there's a reason it's still the go-to leafy green for tacos and burgers.
-No other lettuce is as good at providing that crisp, cooling, crunch to perfectly complement ground beef.
+And there's a reason it's still the go-to leafy green for tacos and burgers — no other lettuce is as good at providing that crisp, cooling, crunch to perfectly complement ground beef.

 Butterhead

 Because of its unique taste and texture, Butterhead lettuce pairs perfectly with more potent flavored ingredients which can really help to make those flavors shine.
 Toss it with fresh herbs, goat cheese, and a drizzle of honey for an amazing side salad.
-Or go for a fruitier salad with fresh apple slices, toasted walnuts, and a tangy vinaigrette.
+Or, go for a fruitier salad with fresh apple slices, toasted walnuts, and a tangy vinaigrette.
 You can also use Butterhead lettuce as your secret ingredient in homemade pea soups — it gives the broth a vibrant green color.
-Or blend it into an incredible creamy green smoothie made with ripe avocado, lime juice, and the sweetener of your choice.
-Easy and delicious!
+Finally, you can blend it into an incredible creamy green smoothie made with ripe avocado, lime juice, and the sweetener of your choice.
+Easy and delicious.

 Green leaf